boots-edu/textbook/source/original/week3.md

 __Data Classes__  allow us to combine data into a grouping or  _class_  and use that grouping as a data type in our programs.

 For polygons, we just store an array of points.
-That way we can have an n\-sided polygon represented by a single class.
+That way we can have an n-sided polygon represented by a single class.

 class Color{